SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/product.md

 ## 3. Freight Cost Drivers

 - Freight costs increase with **product weight and volume**, as expected.
+The scatter charts 'Large Products vs Freight Charge' and 'Heavy Products vs Freight Charge' demonstrate these findings.
 - Variability arises for **larger/heavier items**.
 So two products with very similar higher weight or size can have very different shipping charges.
 Outliers may be influenced by:

   - Shipping distance